Investment App Development: Costs, Processes, and Steps

 At the end of this important step, you should have a well-documented strategy for creating a product that appeals to your target audience, understand the strength and weaknesses of your competitors, have a UX wireframe and/or prototype of your app.

-For more elaborative information on the project discovery phase, read this article.
+Read this article for more elaborative information on the project discovery phase.

 Let’s discuss the design phase.